Clinical Practice Guidelines

-All clinical practice guidelines are based on scientific evidence, review of the medical literature, or appropriately established authority, as cited.
-All recommendations are based on published consensus guidelines and do not favor any particular treatment based solely on cost considerations.
+Clinical practice guidelines are documents which seeks to guide decisions about the diagnosis and treatment of certain health conditions.
+Clinical practice guidelines are based on scientific evidence, review of the medical literature, or appropriately established authority.
+All recommendations are based on published agreed on guidelines and do not favor any particular treatment based solely on cost considerations.

 The recommendations for care are suggested as guides for making clinical decisions.
 Clinicians and their patients must work together to develop individual treatment plans that are tailored to the specific needs and circumstances of each patient.

-Molina Healthcare reviews and revises guidelines at least every two years and more frequently as clinical evidence is updated.
+Molina Healthcare reviews and revises guidelines as clinical evidence is updated.
 Once the guidelines have been reviewed and modified as needed by a dedicated Quality Improvement Committee, Molina Healthcare providers will be notified of any changes and updates by fax and/or mail.

 Adobe Acrobat Reader is required to view the file(s) above.
 Download a free version.